realazthat/excalidraw-brute-export-cli/.github/README.remotified.md

 ## ✅ Requirements

+- Tested with latest version of <https://excalidraw.com> as of `2024/05/05`, and Excalidraw tag `v0.15.0` for more consistent output, and testing.
 - Supported Node versions: `>=18.0.0 <19.0.0 || >=20.0.0 <21.0.0 || >=21.0.0 <22.0.0 || >=22.0.0 <23.0.0` (See
   [./package.json](https://github.com/realazthat/excalidraw-brute-export-cli/blob/v0.3.0/package.json)).
 These versions were chosen from current supported and upcoming versions of node, from